 3. PREPARE WELL.
 My dad spends about an hour of research for every minute of a talk.
 This may not always be possible, but you will be much more confident and effective if you have prepared well.
 And the audience can tell.

 4. IF POSSIBLE, HAVE ONE KEY POINT PER TALK.
-People typically forget 90% of what they hear in a talk within a few hours.
+People typically forget the majority of what they hear in a talk within a few hours.
 But they remember stories and the key theme of a talk (if it was communicated well).
 Have one key point you want the audience to remember and repeat it and support it with stories, illustrations, examples, stats and more.

 5. DRESS SHARPLY.
 God looks at the heart, but man looks at the outward appearance (1 Samuel 16:7).
 People will judge you by your hair, clothes, shoes, and outward appearance.
 Don’t wear anything sloppy or offensive or it will limit your effectiveness.